dagurmo/voluspa/README.md

 # voluspa
 A small demonstration of Go for "Concurrent and Distributed Programming" at Reykjavik University.

 J.R.R.
-Tolkien took inspiration from the Voluspa in naming the dwarves and Gandalf in The Hobbit.
+Tolkien took inspiration from the Völuspá in naming the dwarves and Gandalf in The Hobbit.
 Explore the effort it takes to test a concurrent program—the file voluspa.go at https://github.com/mkyas/voluspa is a small program that starts a go routine for each name in the list and prints it.